moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage.md

 ### Get List of Supported Assets {: #get-list-of-supported-assets }

-To get a list of all of the assets supported by the XCM SDK, you can instantiate the XCM SDK and call the [`assets`](./reference/methods.md#the-assets-method) function.
+To get a list of all of the assets supported by the XCM SDK, you can instantiate the XCM SDK and get the assets property.

 ```js
 import { Sdk } from '@moonbeam-network/xcm-sdk';